mtmoss/Rock-Paper-Scissors/ReadMe.md

         - PRINT draw message
     - ELSE
         - IF
-        - user choice is rock AND computer choice is paper
+        - user choice is rock AND computer choice is scissors
         - OR
         - user choice is paper AND computer choice is rock
         - OR